Rob Reich: Service

 In 2001, Reich and Debra Satz founded the non-profit Hope House Scholars Program to teach humanities to women in Hope House, a substance abuse treatment center for women in Redwood City, California.
 The pair received the Roland Prize from Stanford for their work on the program.
 He is also involved with several committees for evaluating undergraduate education, faculty diversity, admission and student life at Stanford.

 Reich has worked as a researcher and moderator at the Aspen Institute, and has served on various committees for the Carnegie Foundation for the Advancement of Teaching.
 He is a co-founder and advisor to the #GivingTuesday campaign, and is currently a board member for the Boston Review.
 He was a board member for GiveWell, a nonprofit that evaluates charities for donors, between 2013 and March, 2019.

 Personal life and education

 Reich received his B.A. in philosophy from Yale University and his Ph.D. in philosophy of education from Stanford University.
+His doctoral dissertation was titled Liberalism, multiculturalism, and education.

 He is often confused with Robert Reich, professor of political science at the University of California at Berkeley and former U.S. Secretary of Labor.
 They are not related.